BSE: 532180 | NSE: DHANBANK | ISIN: INE680A01011

 Listing on Stock Exchanges

-The equity shares of the Bank are listed on the Bombay Stock Exchange Ltd., NationalStock Exchange Ltd., and Cochin Stock Exchange Ltd. The Bank confirms that it has paid thelisting fees to all the Stock Exchanges for the year 2012-13.
+The Equity shares of the Bank are listed on the Bombay Stock Exchange Ltd., NationalStock Exchange Ltd., and Cochin Stock Exchange Ltd. The Bank confirms that it has paid thelisting fees to all the Stock Exchanges for the year 2013-14.

-The Companies (Disclosure of Particulars in respect of Board of Directors) Rules, 1968
+The Companies (Disclosure of particulars in the Report of Board of Directors) Rules,1968

 Change in the Board